How to Identify the Highest Dividend Stocks?

 Warning Signs to Watch For

 Recent dividend reductions indicate possible instability.
-Stocks are only cut infrequently if they have major problems.
+Stocks are only cut infrequently if they have significant problems.
 Even when yields seem decent after reductions, these cases are best cautiously approached.
 The only top dividend stocks are those that have steady or increasing payments.

 Constructing a Dividend Portfolio